-As shown in the diagram on the right, there three possible situations where a person or company has only one quality.
+As shown in the diagram below, there three possible situations where a person or company has only one quality.
 There are three possible intersections of two qualities, and one point where all three qualities intersect.
 The single quality points are self-explanatory.
 So, I will not describe them here.
 At intersection 1 we have a good attitude plus competence, but not empowerment.
 Here an employee knows how to do something and has a great attitude, but somehow is not empowered to do it.
 This situation can exist when there is a poor manager in charge of competent, motivated people.
 It is often depicted in movies of the hero who wants to do it, can do it, but is prevented from doing it by the system.
 In real life, this is the situation we have all faced when a service person says, “You are completely right, this is not fair, but the computer system will not let me fix your problem for you.”
 If it is a chronic problem, people in position 1 generally become demoralized.
 Another scenario is more personal.
 An employee may not be assertive (self-empowered) enough or willing to take an appropriate risk, even if he or she really does have the competence and authority to do so.

 If the employee is new, it may just be a matter of training.
 If training has been supplied and the employee is not becoming more competent, it is most likely a poor fit with the job.